75lb/command-line-args/README.md

 ### CommandLineArgs ⏏
 A class encapsulating operations you can perform using an [OptionDefinition](#exp_module_definition--OptionDefinition) array as input.

+The constructor will throw if you pass invalid option definitions.
+You should fix these issues before proceeding.

 **Kind**: Exported class
 <a name="new_module_command-line-args--CommandLineArgs_new"></a>
 #### new CommandLineArgs(definitions)
+**Throws**:

+- `NAME_MISSING` if an option definition is missing the required `name` property
+- `INVALID_TYPE` if an option definition has a `type` value that's not a function
+- `INVALID_ALIAS` if an alias is numeric, a hyphen or a length other than 1
+- `DUPLICATE_NAME` if an option definition name was used more than once
+- `DUPLICATE_ALIAS` if an option definition alias was used more than once

 | Param | Type | Description |
 | --- | --- | --- |